vprusso/toqito/docs/tutorials.state_distinguishability.rst

 measurements.

-It was shown in [tCosentino13]_ and extended in [tCR13]_ that the following ensemble of states has a probability of :math:`7/8` of being distinguished via PPT measurements.
+It was shown in [tCosentino13]_ and extended in [tCR13]_ that the following ensemble of states has a probability of :math:`7/8 \approx 0.875` of being distinguished via PPT measurements.

 .. math::
     \begin{equation}